 8. Paid jury duty

 Many companies provide paid time off for employees to report for jury duty.
-However, it isn’t mandatory for most states.
+However, it’s optional in most states.

-Some states require employers to pay employees, in part or in full, for jury duty, while others prevent employers from creating policies requiring employees to use their PTO for jury duty.
+Some states require employers to pay employees, in part or full, for jury duty.
+In contrast, others prevent employers from creating company policies requiring employees to use their PTO for jury duty.
 Many states also prohibit employers from docking pay or PTO when an employee serves jury duty.

 Each state has its own jury duty service laws, so ensure you understand your area's laws.